dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/3-keyboard-accessibility-how-to-test/README.md

 It should be easy and clear to see where the focus is on the page at any given time.
 The focus indicator should have a minimum contrast ratio of 3:1.
 You can use a border, underline, background colour or a combination of these to make sure the focus is visible.

-If you tab and no item is visibly in focus, then you will fail [2.4.7 Focus Visible]({wcagify}).

 ## Focus is contained within modals and popups
 As part of focus visible, if there are pop-ups on the page then the keyboard focus must be contained if the pop-up is open.

 This is because the focus can be hidden or obscured by the pop-up if it is moving around the page behind it, and therefore the focus is not visible.

 ## Focus does not submit forms or click links
 All interactions should be deliberate.

-If any interactive element is activated just by focusing it with a keyboard then it will fail [3.2.1 On Focus]({wcagify}).
+If any interactive element is activated just by focusing it with a keyboard then it can cause confusion for some users and may lead to them submitting information they did not intend to.